warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 ![neighborhood](images/pangrape17.png "Neighborhood Connservation")

+**Sequences**

 **Location**

     Switch to the “Location” tab to observe the gene structure and alternative transcripts for your target gene.
 Exons are shown as red boxes, introns as lines, and UTRs as orange boxes.
 Use the sizing tool to modify the region under observation.
 The search filters allow users to list all genes in the chromosome or all the genes in the region specified in the field.
-Links to the [Vitis PanGenome Browser](http://vitis-ensembl.gramene.org/Vitis_vinifera/Gene/Summary?g=VIT_05s0077g00940;r=5:710743-718860;t=VIT_05s0077g00940.t01) and [PhytoMine](https://phytozome.jgi.doe.gov/phytomine/keywordSearchResults.do?searchTerm=VIT_05s0077g00940&searchSubmit=Search) are provided at the bottom of the tab.
+Links to the [Vitis PanGenome Browser](http://vitis-ensembl.gramene.org/Vitis_vinifera/Gene/Summary?g=Vitvi05g00130;r=5:710743-718860;t=Vitvi05g00130.t01) is provided at the bottom of the tab.